MzrMag/BENG-183-Group-8/RNA-Seq Data Quality Control.md

 ### Paired-end processing workflow：
 *	UMI(Unique Molecular Identifiers) preprocessing: Process data containing UMIs by making the UMI to be the read’s identifier.
-*	Global trimming: trim all reads in the front or the tail.
 *	Sliding window cutting: As the window slide from either 5′end to 3′end or from 3′end to 5′, fastp evaluate the mean quality score within the window and drop the low-quality bases in each read’s head and tail.
-*	PolyG tail trimming: polyG tail is an issue for Illumina NextSeq or NovaSeq when T or C is misidentified as G by sequencers.
-By determine the data sequencers using flow cell identifier, fastp automatically removes polyG tail.
+*	PolyG tail trimming: Becasue Illumina NextSeq or NovaSeq use two-color chemistry to represents the 4 DNA bases, sequencers may misidentify T or C as G. By determine the data sequencers using flow cell identifier, fastp automatically removes polyG tail.
 *	Based correction: If fastp detects substantial overlap between one pair of reads, then it compares the bases within the overlapped region and performs a correction when the total number of mismatches is under a specified threshold.
 *	Adapter trimming: fastq automatically cut adapters for both single-end and paired-end Illumina data.
     * For SE: fastq check the ends of the reads and identifying sequences that occur frequently across many reads as adapters.